-Action Pact, Inc. Head Start receives federal funds to operate the Head Start and Early Head Start programs from the Department of Health and Human Services, Administration for Children and Families, and Office of Head Start.
+Action pact, Inc. Head Start receives federal funds to operate the H from the Department of Health and Human Services, Administration for Chicaren and Families, and Onice of Head Start.
 Additional funding is also received from Georgia Pre-K and CACFP.